Scientific VR training

 The credibility behind the work.

-VARLIS™ scientific training is built by a PhD chemist and trained scientific-instrument engineer with formal training from Waters, Mettler Toledo, Malvern Panalytical and others.
+VARLIS™ scientific training is built by a PhD chemist and trained scientific-instrument engineer with formal, hands-on training across major analytical-instrument manufacturers.
 The reproduced instruments and workflows are not approximations from datasheets - they are built by someone who has run those instruments on the bench, knows the failure modes, and understands what scientists need to learn first.

 Have an instrument that needs training?
 A workflow that needs MR guidance?